 However, it is important to draw a distinction here between offline and online casinos.
 Due to the unique construction of the latter, there are some problems for AI in its ability to beat probability and decrease the house edge of given online casino games.

-Take the example of a slots game such as Book of Dead.
-In order for AI to beat a slots game, it would have to have access to all available information.
+Take the example of online slot machines such as Book of Dead.
+In order for AI to beat such a game, it would have to have access to all available information.
 In draughts, for example, the information is contained, obvious and visible, and it is readily possible for AI to interpret and make decisions on the strength of that input.
-However, the average RTP figure, which expresses the amount a game pays out relative to its takings over the long-term, is an incomplete figure.
-This essentially means AI is useless in stacking the odds in your favour when you’re dealing with online casinos.

 RTP is calculated across several unknown variables, such as a number of spins, a number of players, different staking types, a number of different brand operators, and so on.
 These figures are all factored in and computed to calculate an average, but only the answer is available.
 As a result, AI cannot extrapolate enough meaningful data to improve the odds and beat probability, at least as far as online casinos are concerned.